 climate change, there would be half as many human mouths to feed, so less demand on agriculture.
 Reducing the world's population, in itself, even by one, has to be a desirable thing.

-If an old person, such as myself, is facing declining health and fitness and increasing pain he/she must expect to at some time not be able to look after himself.
-He must expect at some time to no longer be able to
+If an old person, such as myself, is facing declining health and fitness, increasing problems with bodily functions and increasing pain he/she will find life more and more burdensome.
+As the situation progresses he must expect to at some time not be able to look after himself.
+He must expect to eventually no longer be able to

-contribute much to the society in which he lives, instead he must expect to become a burden to that society.
+contribute to the society in which he lives, instead he must expect to become a burden on that society.
+He will also find life less enjoyable.

 What choices does he have?